 There are many other data loading solutions for deep learning.
-Here we explain why you may want to use Tensorpack DataFlow for your own good: it’s easy, and fast (enough).
+Here we explain why you may want to use Tensorpack DataFlow: it’s easy, and fast (enough).

 How Fast Do You Actually Need?¶